Skip to Content

 Sharing is caring!

-There are not many things better than a steaming pot of venison chili on a cold winter night.
-Chili is definitely one of my family’s favorite dinners – even for the picky ones!
+What’s better than a big pot of chili on a cold winter night?
+Not much!
+Chili is one of my family’s favorite dinners – even for the picky ones!
 And I love it because it is so fast and easy to make on busy school nights.
-It is also cheap to make and healthy!
+It is also cheap and healthy!

 Venison chili basics

-Though we’re using venison here, chili can be made with just about any meat you like, or you can leave the meat out altogether.
-For our family it’s a great way to use ground venison and other game meat over the winter when we have a full freezer.
+Though we’re using venison here, chili can be made with just about any meat you like, such as ground beef, ground turkey, or chicken.
+Or you can leave the meat out altogether.
+Chili is a great way for our family to use ground venison and other game meat over the winter when we have a full freezer.

-I prefer to make my chili in a Dutch oven on the stove, but this recipe is super easy to adapt to a slow cooker or Instant Pot.
+I prefer to make my chili in a Dutch oven on the stove (I use this one), but this recipe is super easy to adapt to a slow cooker or Instant Pot.
 See the notes below the recipe instructions for some tips and variations.

-When I make chili, I almost never use an actual recipe or strictly follow measurements, so feel free to wing this one!
-The beauty of chili is as long as you get the basics in, it pretty much always turns out great. 😉
+When I make chili, I seldom use an actual recipe or strictly follow measurements, so feel free to wing this one!
+The beauty of chili is that as long as you get the basics in, it almost always turns out great. 😉

 Venison chili recipe